DiscreetAI/decentralized-ml/docs/source/library/index.rst

 JS Library
 ===================================

-DataAgora's custom JS library for setting up datasets on the client side for training.
+DiscreetAI's custom JS library for setting up datasets on the client side for training.

 .. toctree::